aniket-anand-29/GenericTrees/README.md

 # TREES

-# Basics of Tree data structure and some functions relatd to it.
+# Basics of Tree data structure and some functions related to it.